Princess Joséphine-Charlotte of Belgium

-Princess Joséphine-Charlotte of Belgium (11 October 1927 – 10 January 2005), was the Grand Duchess of Luxembourg as the wife of Grand Duke Jean.
+Princess Joséphine-Charlotte of Belgium (11 October 1927 – 10 January 2005) was the Grand Duchess of Luxembourg as the wife of Grand Duke Jean.
 She was the first child of King Leopold III of Belgium, and sister of the late King Baudouin and former King Albert II and aunt of King Philippe.
-She was also the first cousin of King Harald V of Norway, second cousin of Margrethe II of Denmark, and a maternal third cousin of Queen Elizabeth II.
+She was also the maternal first cousin of King Harald V of Norway, maternal second cousin of former Queen Margrethe II of Denmark, and a paternal third cousin of late Queen Elizabeth II of the United Kingdom.

 Childhood

 Joséphine-Charlotte was born in 1927 at the Royal Palace of Brussels.
 She was the oldest child and only daughter of the King Leopold III of Belgium and his first wife, Princess Astrid of Sweden.
 She was christened a month after her birth.
 Her godfather was her uncle, Prince Charles, Count of Flanders and her godmother was her future mother-in-law, Grand Duchess Charlotte of Luxembourg.
 While expecting her daughter, Astrid had read a biography of her ancestress, the French empress Joséphine de Beauharnais.
-Josephine was also the name of one of the child's great-aunts, Princess Joséphine-Caroline of Belgium, the dearest sister of King Albert I. Astrid was a devoted mother to her "little Jo".
+Josephine was also the name of one of the child's great-aunts, Princess Joséphine-Caroline of Belgium, the dearest sister of King Albert I. She was called "little Jo" by her mother.

-The young Princess spent her childhood at the Stuyvenberg Palace just outside Brussels with her parents.
-She was the sister of Belgian monarchs Baudouin and Albert II.
+Joséphine-Charlotte initially spent her childhood in the Royal Palace of Brussels before moving to Stuyvenberg Castle in 1930.
+She was the older sister of Belgian monarchs Baudouin and Albert II.
+Leopold and Astrid were devoted parents to their children.
+While her parents went abroad, Joséphine-Charlotte and her siblings stayed in Belgium under the care of governesses and nannies.
+She and her siblings lived with their maternal grandparents in their summer house in Sweden during holidays.
+Queen Astrid commissioned a playhouse built in the gardens of the Castle of Laeken for her children’s enjoyment.
+Joséphine-Charlotte often accompanied her mother on official public appearances.

-Joséphine-Charlotte's mother was killed in an automobile accident in 1935 when Joséphine-Charlotte was nearly eight.
-The Belgian public extended their enormous sympathies onto the grieving family, with great concern given to the effects it had on Joséphine-Charlotte and her brothers.
+Joséphine-Charlotte's mother was killed in an automobile accident in Switzerland in August 1935 when Joséphine-Charlotte was nearly eight.
+After her mother's death, Joséphine-Charlotte spontaneously assumed the role of mother for her two brothers.
+The Belgian public extended their enormous sympathies onto the grieving family, with great concern given to the effects their mother's death had on Joséphine-Charlotte and her brothers.
 King Leopold remained a devoted father to his children and kept close ties with his late wife's family.
 Many photographs exist from this time of the children with their Swedish grandparents and Norwegian cousins.
 Later, in 1941, her father remarried to Mary Lilian Baels (later became Princess of Réthy).
 This marriage produced three more children: Prince Alexandre (who was also Joséphine-Charlotte's godson), Princess Marie-Christine and Princess Marie-Esméralda.
-Joséphine-Charlotte and her siblings had a close relationship with their stepmother and they called her "Mother".
+Joséphine-Charlotte initially had a hard time accepting her father's second marriage but later developed a close relationship with her stepmother and called her "Mother".